Hearst Personality/Profile Writing Winners Named

 Other scholarship winners are:

-KIMBALL BENNION, University of Montana, second place, $1,500 scholarship
+ROBERT MAYS, University of Missouri, second place, $1,500 scholarship

 The Awards Program is conducted under the auspices of accredited schools of the Association of Schools of Journalism and Mass Communication, and fully funded and administered by the W.R.
 Hearst Foundation.
 It consists of six monthly writing, three photojournalism and four broadcast news competitions and one multimedia competition, with championship finals in all divisions except multimedia.
 The program awards up to $550,000 in scholarships and grants annually.

-There were 79 students from 46 universities and colleges who participated in the program’s sixth and final writing competition.
-For samples of winning work, please check the monthly winners section of the website.
+115 students from 67 universities participated in the personality/profile writing competition.
+For samples of winning work, please check the monthly winners section of the Web site.

 Contact: